-This command queries the results for the third order intercept point measurement.
+Queries the results for the third order intercept point measurement.

 To get a valid result, you have to perform a complete measurement with synchronization to the end of the measurement before reading out the result.
 This is only possible for single measurement mode.